ibm-cloud-docs/apiconnect/creating_apis.md

 open the API Designer without changing the directory, you will not be able to add models and data sources.

-To open the API Designer, complete the following steps.
+To open the API Designer, complete the following steps:
 1. Open a command line and enter:
 ```
 apic edit